shazzzaammm/Vex-Over-Under/README.md

 We use a tank drive with 6 motors, 2 of which are PTO motors.
 We also have a linear puncher, an intake, wings, and an end game.
 The linear puncher and intake recieve 1 motor each, and the end game uses the 2 PTO motors.
 The PTO should only be activated during the AWP auton and at the end of the game, which is why the activation will require 2 buttons instead of 1.
 The wings are controlled by pistons, allowing for single button activation/deactivation.

 ### Ports
-Note: A negative sign means that the port is reversed Left PTO = 9,
+Left PTO = 9,
 Left Back = -18,
 Left Front = -17,